 There is nothing like fresh seafood.
-When I made this the fish came from a fishing trip to the Gulf Coast the night before.
+When I made this, the fish came from a fishing trip to the Gulf Coast the night before.
 I serve this over a simple pasta.
 The fish and salsa have so much flavor there is no need to season the pasta.
-If you have the time make the salsa the night before to give the flavors time to combine - you will be glad you did.
+If you have the time, make the salsa the night before to give the flavors time to combine - you will be glad you did.

 Refrigerate for a minimum of 4 hours or overnight.

-While the skillet is warming sprinkle the fillets with the fish seasoning generously on both sides.
-(I usually have seasoning left over but it's great on chicken, or shrimp too)
+While the skillet is warming, sprinkle the fillets with the fish seasoning generously on both sides.
+(I usually have seasoning leftover but it's great on chicken, or shrimp too.)

 Snapper is a very flaky fish so use a fish spatula to turn them gently.
 If they break it's not the end of the world... they will still taste amazing!

 I like to serve the snapper over pasta with the salsa over the top.
 Any remaining juice from the salsa I spoon over each of the fillets.
 Enjoy!